Alice McCoy (politician)

 Alice Lucille McCoy (born March 29, 1948) is an American politician who served as a member of the South Dakota House of Representatives for District 35 from 1999 to 2006.

 Background

 Elected to the South Dakota House of Representatives in 1998, she assumed office in 1999 and served until 2006.

 Due to term limits, she could not run for re-election in 2006, and instead challenged State Senator Bill Napoli in the June 6, 2006 Republican primary.
 McCoy lost the nomination, receiving 35% of the vote.

 McCoy lives in Rapid City, South Dakota.
-She and her husband, James McCoy, have two children.
+She is married to Jim McCoy and they have two children.